MichaelCurrin/docsify-js-tutorial/README.md

 ## 👩‍🏫 About the online tutorial

-_This repo is my most starred and most forked repo - thanks for supporting._
+_This repo is one of my most starred and most forked repos - thanks for supporting._

 The [Docsify](https://docsify.js.org/#/) site has great quickstart for beginners, but with all the configs and plugin options available if feels more like a dictionary than a recipe for setting up a custom docs site which is not code heavy.
 So I created this tutorial to take beginners and advanced users through setting up Docsify in ordered steps - noting as well when steps are optional or what the choices are.